RetroDECK/ES-DE/README.md

 _ES-DE is fully themeable, so if you prefer another look than what the default theme rbsimple-DE gives you, it's possible to apply another theme.
 In the example above a modified version of the [Fundamental](https://github.com/G-rila/es-theme-fundamental) theme is showed.
 Be aware though that although ES-DE is backwards compatible with older EmulationStation themes, some newer features which are specific to ES-DE will not work, at least not until the theme authors update their themes._

 ![alt text](images/v1.0/es-de_v1.0_ui_easy_setup.png "ES-DE Easy Setup") _A lot of effort has been spent on trying to make ES-DE easy to setup and use.
 The above screenshot shows the dialog if starting the application without any game files present in the default ROM directory.
 Also, ES-DE ships with a very comprehensive game systems configuration file that is automatically installed upon first startup.
-Note though that the emulator setup is outside the scope of what ES-DE does, and as RetroArch is mostly used, please refer to their [website](https://www.retroarch.com) for more information about that part of the configuration._
+Note though that the emulator setup is outside the scope of what ES-DE does, and as RetroArch is mostly used, please refer to their [web site](https://www.retroarch.com) for more information about that part of the configuration._